 In this blog post, we’ll explain how life insurance works when provided by an employer as a part of a group benefits plan and the importance of owning life insurance to protect your family.

-What is Group Life Insurance?
+What is Life Insurance?

 How Does Group Life Insurance Work?

-When it comes to taxes, premiums paid by the employer on behalf of the employee are a taxable benefit, however, benefits received by the employee are non-taxable.
+Premiums paid by the Employer on behalf of the employee are a *taxable benefit to the employee.

 Things to Consider